DeutscheSoft/aux-widgets/README.md

 ## License

-AUX is released unter the the terms of the GPLv3.
+A.UX is released unter the the terms of the GPLv3.
 See the file `COPYING` file for details.

 Copyright (c) 2013-2020 Markus Schmidt <markus@deuso.de>